Columbia Island (Washington, D.C.): Revisions to the Great Plaza

 Northern end of Columbia Island shortly after its completion in 1932.
 The only roads visible are the connecting central axis road to the George Washington Memorial Parkway (left) and the Boundary Channel Bridge (showing completed and incomplete pylons) to Memorial Drive and Arlington National Cemetery in the distance.

 The CFA again considered designs for the Columbia Island plaza in July 1930.
 Repairs to the levees on Columbia Island were made that same month.
 In September, the CFA reviewed but did not approve designs for the memorial columns, and for additional landscaping on the island.
 CFA members began to question whether the columns were effective in memorializing the reunited North and South, although there was still agreement that they were integral to the great plaza's design.
 Nonetheless, Kendall was asked to restudy the issue yet again.
 Additionally, by now the Great Depression was having a severe and negative impact on funding for the entire Arlington Memorial Bridge project.
 With the bridge and its connection to Arlington National Cemetery essentially finished, Congress hesitated to provide funds for Columbia Island.
-To cut costs, the CFA deleted the Green Revival temples and the many statues scheduled for Columbia Island.
+To cut costs, the CFA deleted the Greek Revival temples and the many statues scheduled for Columbia Island.
 Rather than building extensive roads north and south on the island when no connections were ready to be made, the CFA also agreed that only short segments of these avenues be built adjacent to the great plaza.
 Eliminating the statuary on the island and on the Boundary Channel Bridge saved $478,000.

 Due to settling, additional dredged material was deposited on Columbia Island in October and November 1930.
 The new goal was to raise the island to 30 ft above the average water level.

 There were still problems in designing the final segment of Boundary Channel Bridge in November 1930, but the road across Columbia Island connecting Arlington Memorial Bridge with Boundary Channel Bridge was finished in December.

 The CFA continued to wrestle with Columbia Island's great plaza design in 1931.
 The commission again discussed the columns in January, and eliminated a granite balustrade around the great plaza (saving $400,000).
 But by September, the agency still had come to no resolution on redesigning the plaza.